msmanek/getting-a-gig-pm-edition/README.md

 ### Misconception 3: Product Managers are Non-Technical

-While it is true that majority of product managers do not directly touch code, many do in fact come from a technical background.
+While it is true that majority of product managers do not directly touch code, many do come from a technical background.
 Product Managers need to understand how the development process works and how to communicate with developers.
 Having experience directly in the development process as a dev, hence, is valuable to have as a product manager.
 But technical backgrounds are not the only backgrounds that product managers come from.
 [Here is a great blogpost by Sachin Rekhi on the various routes one can take to become a product manager.](http://www.sachinrekhi.com/5-paths-to-your-first-product-manager-role)